Housing Basics for New Students

 All new students are assigned to Boland or Aquinas Hall.
 We pick the residence hall based on the core classes you select during Pirate Adventure.
 We group you with other new students in your class sections, giving you a living learning community in your hall.
 The living learning community is an essential part of your freshman experience, so we do not honor roommate requests outside of your core classes.

-By mid-July, we will send your residence hall selection, roommate information and Move-in Day instructions to your SHU e-mail address and the e-mail address you provided on your roommate survey.
+By mid-July, we will send your residence hall selection, roommate information and Move-in Day instructions to your SHU e-mail address.
 Once you receive your Pirate Adventure, or orientation, packet, you can use your account information to view your housing information online.
 Simply sign in to PirateNet and look for the link to "Access Your Housing Profile" under the Profile and Finances tab.

 If you do live on campus, you must participate in a University meal plan.
-We offer a variety of options to suit your lifestyle, including varying numbers of meals, guest passes and Pirate Bucks (a debit-like card you can use across campus).
-If you do not select a meal plan and plan to live on campus, Meal Plan 1 will be selected for you.
+First year students may choose from one of the unlimited plans (meal plan U, meal plan U-300, or meal plan U-700).
+If you do not select a meal plan and plan to live on campus, Meal Plan U will be selected for you.
 You will have until the end of Add/Drop each semester to change your meal plan.
-Pirate Bucks rollover from Fall to Spring semesters but do not carry over through the summer and into the Fall.
+Pirate Bucks rollover from fall to spring semesters but do not carry over through the summer and into the fall.

 Billing for Housing and Meal Plans